 We train professionals who work with children, parents and families to reduce parental conflict and improve children’s mental health and emotional wellbeing.
 We offer specialist support to families who may be struggling to get the right support for their children and we offer one to one support for parents

 Children exposed to PARENTAL CONFLICT experience a decline in their mental health and achieve poorer long-term outcomes.
-We know that when parents are struggling with their relationships, regardless of their age or ability, children can experience ADVERSE CHILDHOOD EXPERIENCES (ACE’s) and will be affected by these throughout their adult life.
+We know that when parents are struggling with their relationships, regardless of their age or ability, children can experience ADVERSE CHILDHOOD EXPERIENCES (ACE’s) and can be affected by these throughout their adult life.
 Unlike many other resources, our focus is to address the underlying reasons that result in the parental conflict and not the presenting factors.
+Our training will enhance the knowledge and skills of practitioners, social workers, police, health and education professionals because we know you are working in partnership to protect children, some of the smallest but often the biggest victims of domestic abuse.

 Please feel free to explore what we are offering.